vatesfr/xen-orchestra/docs/docs/troubleshooting.md

 2. Then it shuts down

 Please check that you have enabled virtualization settings in your BIOS or upgrade your hardware.

+## User login

+If you're having trouble logging in, please check the logs of `xo-server`.

+For more information, refer to the [Logs](#logs) section on this page.

 ## Logs